openedx/edx-documentation/en_us/install_operations/source/configuration/updating_platform.rst

-.. _Guidelines for Updating the edX Platform:
+.. _Guidelines for Updating the Open edX Platform:

 ######################################################
-Guidelines for Updating the edX Platform
+Guidelines for Updating the Open edX Platform
 ######################################################

-When you update the edX Platform, you should not change configuration files on a running server.
+When you update the Open edX Platform, you should not change configuration files on a running server.
 Doing so can result in unpredictable problems.

 If you need to change settings on a running server, take the following steps.